Priory invests in Woking hospital for patients with eating disorders

 Some 15% of women reported having suffered from an eating disorder during their lifetime.
 Worryingly, less than 30% of those women said they had sought help.

-Woking Priory Hospital Director Rhiannon Thomas said: "I am delighted that we are in position to provide this much-needed service that will allow us reach out to more people, across all ages, affected by eating disorders.
+Hospital Director at Priory Hospital Woking, Rhiannon Thomas, said: "I am delighted that we are in position to provide this much-needed service that will allow us reach out to more people, across all ages, affected by eating disorders.
 The facilities we have at Woking provide a calm and therapeutic environment where patients will receive the best possible care and treatment as we help them on their individual journey towards recovery, in their own time and at their own pace."